Chatbot conversations

 Conversation detail modal

-Click any conversation to open the detail view.
+Click any conversation to open the full message thread.

 Modal layout